 It was Michelle, a true coffee fanatic, who used an actual coffee bean roaster.
 She has years of experience roasting green coffee beans, and the final results of her beans looked to be the best, with the beans a nice dark brown with visible oil.
 She said,

-As Michelle had described her typical roasting process, I could tell I was in the presence of coffee master.
+As Michelle had described her typical roasting process, I could tell I was in the presence of a coffee master.
 She asked if I wanted a light, medium, or dark roast and said that dark roast was her favorite.
-I was impressed that she had the expertise to get variable results, and when she said that she loved the cup of coffee from her Coffee-Reserves beans, I was thrilled.
+I was impressed that she had the expertise to get variable results, and when she said that she loved the cup of coffee from the green beans I had shared, I was thrilled.

 What about the taste?